p2sr/SourceAutoRecord/doc/contributing.md

     ...
 ```

+It is recommended to use offsets instead of SDK classes as they can be different for every game since SAR's philosophy is to support as many games as possible.
+The number of offsets to get to an object should be kept as low as possible.
+Why use offsets and not signatures aka patterns?
+Because they are much faster during initialization and development.
 All offsets are declared in the `Offsets` namespace.
 If multiple variables have the same name rename them with a prefix.
 For example: `C_m_vecAbsOrigin` means client-side and `S_m_vecAbsOrigin` server-side.

 Read [Game Support](#game-support) for initialization.